wireapp/wire-docs/src/how-to/install/planning.md

 - You want to see Wire running quickly.
 - You are evaluating features or doing development integration.
-- You are happy to lose the data when you tear down the VM or during restart
+- You are happy to lose the data when you tear down the VM or during restart.

 **Key characteristics:**